●Celsys Gets its Start in Animation Software

 ─There’s also Clip Studio Assets, where materials can be shared.
 What types of assets are popular?

-Trees and stones, water textures and other assets that let you quickly replicate natural elements, as well as 3D model assets that can be adjusted freely in terms of angle and layout, etc. Anything really that can be used to increase efficiency in creating comics, manga and other pieces.
+Trees and stones, water textures and other assets that let you quickly replicate natural elements, as well as 3D model assets that can be adjusted freely in terms of angle and layout.
+Anything really that can be used to increase efficiency in creating comics, manga, and so on.

 ─Sometimes assets that people have used that’ve been really useful or interesting blow up on Twitter.
 Does that get around to the development team?